santiiago90/santiiago90/README.md

 I'm a **Web, Mobile and Cloud Computing** student at the **University of Beira Interior (UBI)**, Portugal.

-I'm currently focused on **web development**, with a particular interest in **JavaScript and TypeScript**.
+I'm currently focused on **web development**.
 Throughout my degree, I've been developing projects involving both frontend and backend development, working with REST APIs, databases, authentication systems and responsive web interfaces.

 I'm an ambitious person who is always looking for opportunities to learn more, improve my skills and challenge myself with new technologies and projects.
 I enjoy learning through practice and understanding how the different parts of an application work together — from the user interface to the server and database.